 Once the attacking player has determined the exact column to use, he rolls a die and cross indexes its result on the relevant column of the CRT.

-AR* (Attacker repulsed with severe losses): All units of the attacking force lose 1 step (they are reduced or possibly eliminated) and withdraw to their original space.
+AR* (Attacker repulsed with severe losses): All units of the attacking force lose 1 step (they are reduced, or possibly eliminated) and withdraw to their original space.

 AR (Attacker repulsed): The attacking force loses 1 step from one of its units and the whole stack withdraws to its original space.